bubunyo/CableChat/README.md

 ## README

-Rails 5 pre release implementation of action cable
+Rails 5 pre release implementation of action cable for a chat room

 todo - add bootstrap,